 News - Migros Aare, Schönbühl

-The returns logistics building will be expanded by 800 square metres, with two stories added.
+The returns logistics building will be expanded by 800 square metres.
 The current package sorting system will be replaced by a new system for automated package sorting and removal of recyclable fractions, such as PET, carboard, plastic packaging and debris.

-The intralogistics specialist Gilgen Logistics was picked for the job of realising the new plant, with automated package sorting system and pallet conveyor system, including management, material flow computer and visualization.
+The intralogistics specialist Gilgen Logistics was commissioned to implement the new system for returns logistics.
+This includes automatic container conveyor technology and pallet conveyor technology including control, material flow computer and visualization.